ProtoDigitalUK/lucid/packages/core/README.md

 ## Collection Example

-Collections in Lucid enable the definition and management of content types.
-These collections contain documents which may either be singular or multiple, depending on the `mode` setting.
-Collections provide the versatility to add various fields, as well as builder and fixed bricks.
-These enhancements ensure that the documents within these collections can be uniquely tailored through the document builder.
+Collections in Lucid allow you to define a type content.
+Within these collections exist documents.
+A collection can either contain multiple, or just a single document depending on the `mode` flag.
+Collections give you the flexibility to add fields, builder bricks and fixed bricks against them.
+The custom fields these contain will then be available on the document page builder.

 ```typescript
 import { CollectionBuilder } from "@lucidcms/core";